Season 1, Episode 44

 Lorne Brown:

 Yeah.
-And so if that was your background and how you, you grew up with the system then that’s why you are the kind of doctor you are.
+And so if that was your background and how you grew up with the system then that’s why you are the kind of doctor you are.
 That’s very open and integrative.
-And I think I know, ’cause I get the feedback from your patients all the time, how much they adore you and appreciate the time you spend with them and the option you make available to, um, I hear it all the time.
+And I think I know, because I get the feedback from your patients all the time, how much they adore you and appreciate the time you spend with them and the option you make available to, um, I hear it all the time.
 So thank you for being that kind of doctor.

 Shaun Tregoning: